 Everyone still has the chance to access the first 25% of their pot tax-free, but the tax charges associated with taking more than that have been reduced.
 You are now free to withdraw the rest of it in one go and will be taxed at your nominal income rate (20% for a basic rate taxpayer, 40% for a higher rate and 45% for an additional rate taxpayer), rather than at the previous level of 55%.

-While the new freedoms offer more flexibility, they also pose more risks.
+While the pension freedoms offer more flexibility than the previous system, they also pose more risks.
 You can read more about them here, but one thing you need to be particularly vigilant about is pension scams.
 Anyone who contacts you regarding ways to re-invest your pension savings should be regarded with extreme caution, and if in doubt, contact the industry regulator to make sure the firm in question is legitimate.
 Read more about the risk of pension scams and who to contact here.
+It is now illegal to make a cold call regarding a pension, so if you receive one, it will be a scam

 If you’re approaching retirement age, you’ll want to get all the support you can when deciding how to spend your pension pot.
 It’ll affect how you secure an income for the rest of your life so it’s vital you understand the options, and luckily the Government has stepped in to help.
 Pension Wise is a free, impartial guidance service that can give you information about turning your pension pot into an income, giving you a thorough grounding in the options available.
 It’ll also point you in the direction of professional, independent advice, something that should always be sought to ensure you make the decision that’s right for you.